Madhuri Dixit: 2000s: Career downturn and sabbaticals

-Dixit's next release was Sanjay Leela Bhansali's period romance Devdas, co-starring Shah Rukh Khan and Aishwarya Rai.
+Dixit's next release was Sanjay Leela Bhansali's period romantic drama Devdas, co-starring Shah Rukh Khan and Aishwarya Rai.
 It was based on Sharat Chandra Chattopadhyay's novel of the same name.
 She portrayed Chandramukhi, a courtesan who is in love with the title character.
 Sita Menon of Rediff.com wrote: "The most understated role and perhaps the one that is most lingering, in terms of virtuosity, is that played by Madhuri Dixit.
 As Chandramukhi, she is simply stunning, lending passion, fire and gentleness with such consummate ease that watching her perform is sheer delight."
-The film was screened at the 2002 Cannes Film Festival and was featured by Time in their listing of the "10 best films of the millennium".
+The film was screened at the 2002 Cannes Film Festival and was featured by Time in their listing of the "10 Best Films of the Millennium".
 The film emerged as a major commercial success with revenues of over ₹530 million.
 Devdas was chosen as India's official entry for the Academy Award for Best Foreign Language Film and received a nomination for the BAFTA Award for Best Film Not in the English Language.
 At the 50th National Film Awards, the film won five awards, including the Best Popular Film Providing Wholesome Entertainment.
 Dixit eventually won the Filmfare Award for Best Supporting Actress and the Screen Award for Best Supporting Actress for her performance in the film.
 Post Devdas, Dixit took a break from actively working in films to focus on her married life in Denver, Colorado.

-In 2007, Dixit made her first comeback as an actress after five years with a leading role in cinematographer Anil Mehta's dance film Aaja Nachle.
+In 2007, after a five-year hiatus from films, Dixit made her first comeback with a leading role in cinematographer Anil Mehta's dance film Aaja Nachle.
 She played Dia, a choreographer who returns to her town to save the endangered theatre where she learnt to dance.
 A box office failure, the film generated positive reviews for Dixit's portrayal.
 Rajeev Masand of CNN-IBN criticised the plot, while he wrote about Dixit's performance: "It's hard to take your eyes off the screen when she's up there, dazzling you with her spontaneity, her easy charm and her 100-watt smile."
 Her performance earned her another nomination for the Filmfare Award for Best Actress.

-2010s: Comebacks and sporadic work
+2010s: Sporadic work and television focus

 Dixit relocated to India with her family in 2011 and was felicitated by Filmfare with a special jury recognition for completing 25 years in the Indian film industry.
-In 2013, Dixit made a special appearance in the romantic comedy drama Yeh Jawaani Hai Deewani as 'Mohini', a callback to her character from the 1988 film Tezaab.
+In 2013, Dixit made a special appearance in the romantic comedy-drama Yeh Jawaani Hai Deewani as Mohini, a callback to her character from the 1988 film Tezaab.
 Dixti appeared in the item song "Ghagra" alongside Ranbir Kapoor.